 Note 19: Guarantees

 The Company provides service and warranty on its products beyond normal service and warranty policies.
-The changes in the carrying amount of service and product guarantees for the years ended December 31, 2023 and 2022 are as follows:
+The carrying amounts of service and product guarantees were \$16 million and \$12 million as of December 31, 2024 and 2023, respectively.